NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 There are two alarms associated with the ID Allocator:

 * **Empty Alarm**: This alarm is raised when the pool is empty, and there are no available IDs for further allocation.
-This alarm is also raised when available Odd or Even available Ids are exhausted for further allocation.
+This alarm is also raised when the available Odd or Even IDs are exhausted for further allocation.
 * **Low threshold Reached Alarm**: This alarm is raised when the pool is nearing empty, e.g., there is only 10% or fewer left in the pool.
-This alarm is also raised when the Even or Odd Ids are running low in available IDs.
+This alarm is also raised when the Even or Odd IDs are running low in available IDs.

 ### CDB Upgrade from Package version below 4.0.0